Danqi7/584-final/README.md

 Note, our SBERT baseline is not the full scale SBERT model from [SBERT](https://arxiv.org/abs/1908.10084), but rather our own replementation using only SNLI data, medium-sized [8/512 bert](https://github.com/google-research/bert), and the same hyperparameters with the SCL models.
-The reason for using a smaller sized bert and only SNLI is simply computation constraints.
+The reason for using a smaller sized bert and only SNLI data is simply computation constraints.